What's behind Ukraine's Kursk operation in Russia? – DW – 08/09/2024

 Why did the Ukrainian army advance into Russian territory?

+From a strategic perspective, the advance onto Russian soil could also create a buffer zone for the population in the contested areas of Ukraine.
+In addition, the advance is intended to weaken the Russian army.

-It could force Russia to deploy more troops to the embattled Kursk border region, thus weakening the Russian army along the main frontline in Ukraine.
+It could also force Russia to deploy more troops to the embattled border region, thus weakening the Russian army along the main front line in Ukraine.
 Russia lacks the manpower to compensate for losses on the front, despite its conscription measures.

 Is Ukraine harming itself?